-Anonymous asked: Should I take IB?
+Anonymous said: Should I take IB?
 Well, okay my parents are forcing me to, but if they decide to actually listen to me, should I?
 Is it worth it?
 The thing is that I procastinate A LOT, and have to work late nights to finish assignments (I'm in grade 9).
 I got over 90% on all subjects, 100% in some them, so my parents decide I should.
 Do IB students get isolated from students taking the normal classes?
 Also, my school offers AP, so I won't have to leave my friends if I take that, but apparently IB is better?

 Kay… so I’m already out of IB for like… a year and half now? so at this point I’m not even sure anymore…. :P but I’m not gonna say weather you should take it or not I’m just going to tell you my experience with it.